uclaacm/teach-la-dev-training/intro-to-react/2_ts_and_react_lifecycle/README.md

   );
 }
 ```
+## Props vs State
+Imagine Props as the constructor variables in C++, and the state as the member vairables! **You cannot modify state directly, you have to use `setState` in order to set the state.** This is because React only knows to rerender (the parts of) your component based on when which states have changed from `setState`.

 Let’s combine these topics so that every time you press a button, the number of cats you own increases!
 Let’s bring the button and number logic into the Cats function
 ```